 The standout city along this northeast coast is Fortaleza.
 Along with its surrounding beach destinations, Fortaleza is a major draw for foreign real estate investors.
 And it’s also a hub for Brazilians, Europeans, and North Americans seeking a second home, drawn by the area’s fine sandy beaches, great weather, and rich lifestyle.

-For better value—and the opportunity for uncrowded beaches with little to no high rise—look to the stretch of coast 90 minutes south of Fortaleza, around the popular resort of Canoa Quebrada.
+For better value—and the opportunity for uncrowded beaches with little to no high-rises—look to the stretch of coast 90 minutes south of Fortaleza, around the popular resort of Canoa Quebrada.
 That’s where prices get exciting.

 Cost to own in Sarasota, Florida: The average property cost in the Sarasota area is US$2,138 a square meter.
 But to get near the sand, prices start from US$3,000 on a basic, no-frills unit.
 In a small development, a 100-square-meter villa, two blocks back from the beach, is on the market for US$374,900.

-Cost to own in Northeast Brazil: Near the resort of Canoa Quebrada, and 90 minutes outside Fortaleza, I know of one development offering two-bed villas just steps from the beach (and with its own private pool and yard) for US$97,000.
+Cost to own in Northeast Brazil: Near the resort of Canoa Quebrada, and 90 minutes outside Fortaleza, I know of one development offering two-bed villas just steps from the beach (each with its own private pool and yard) from US$97,000.

 Hawaii vs. Belize